Neats29/neats29.github.io/source/_posts/barking.md

 ---
 title: Barking Up the Wrong Tree (Book Summary)
-cover_index: /assets/
+cover_index: /assets/barking-bw.jpeg
 date: 2020-02-09 09:11:16
 tags:
 ---

-I’ve always been fascinated with contradictions and dichotomies such as "live in the moment" Vs "play the long game".
+I’ve always been fascinated with contradictions and dichotomies such as "live in the moment" vs. "play the long game".
 The answer however, is always vague and abstract.

 I’ve been searching for answers, one dichotomy at the time.
 But last year I came across a book, Barking Up the Wrong Tree, that has research-backed answers to six of these contradictions, maxims or expressions.